aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 ## **Overview**

 This article explains how to convert PowerPoint Presentation to JPG format using C#.
-It covers the following topics.
+It covers the following topics:

 - [C# Convert PowerPoint to JPG](#convert-powerpoint-pptpptx-to-jpg)
 - [C# Convert PPT to JPG](#convert-powerpoint-pptpptx-to-jpg)